Fix: Calendar and People Apps not working in Windows 10

 people app2

-3. After the command has been executed, close PowerShell and reinstall the Mail, Calendar, and People apps from the Store with the green tile.
-Do not install these apps from the Store (beta) with the gray tile.
+3. Once the command has finished running, close PowerShell.
+Then, reinstall the Mail, Calendar, and People apps from the Store—look for the one with the green tile.
+Do not install these apps from the Store (Beta), which has a gray tile.

-1. Open an elevated Command Prompt by right-clicking on the Start menu icon and selecting Command Prompt (Admin) from the list.
+1. Open an elevated Command Prompt by right-clicking on the Start menu icon and selecting Command Prompt (Admin).

 people app3